EndsOfTheEarth/QueryLite/PreparedQueries.md

 public sealed class ProductCostHandler {

     /*
-     *  The prepared query is defined to receive a parameter of type 'IntKey<IProduct>' on every call
+     *  The prepared query is defined to receive a parameter of type 'ProductId' on every call
-     *  to execute query and return 'rows' of the type 'ProductCostHistory' */ private readonly static IPreparedQueryExecute<IntKey<IProduct>, ProductCostHistory> _loadCostHistoryQuery;
+     *  to execute query and return 'rows' of the type 'ProductCostHistory' */ private readonly static IPreparedQueryExecute<ProductId, ProductCostHistory> _loadCostHistoryQuery;

     static ProductCostHandler() {